apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 *Load the metadata properties for a namespace*

-Return all stored properties for a given namespace
+Return all stored metadata properties for a given namespace

 <h3 id="loadnamespacemetadata-parameters">Parameters</h3>